StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ## The Problem

-Programming microcontrollers is hard.
-It is tough to find and install the right software and get everything setup.
+Developing microcontroller firmware is hard.
 The Stratify Toolbox takes a new approach to flashing and debugging microcontrollers.

-- NO host software to install!
-It works on ANY device with a browser and/or a command-line
+- **NO host software to install!** It works on ANY device with a browser and/or a command-line
-- Super-easy wifi setup using the touch display
+- **Super-easy** wifi setup using the touch display

-**Designed for `printf()`-ers**
+- **Designed for `printf()`-ers**

-Rather than focusing on breakpoints, and code-stepping like most tools, the Stratify Toolbox is maximize the workflow of developers who prefer `printf()` serial tracing over code-stepping.
+Rather than focusing on breakpoints, and code-stepping like most tools, the Stratify Toolbox provides powerful tools to those who prefer `printf()` serial tracing.

 **Fixing `printf()`**